moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 **Cons:**

-- Token revocation is more challenging with a stateless token.
+- Revoking a JWT token can be more challenging compared to other token types.
-- Requires pipeline authors to opt in.
+- Pipeline authors need to actively opt in to use the new syntax.
-- Requires pipeline authors to understand the new syntax.
+- Pipeline authors must understand the new syntax to implement it correctly.
-- Potential for over-permissioning if the new syntax is too complex or if pipelines are failing.
+- There's a risk of over-permissioning if the new syntax is too complex or if pipelines fail, leading to potential security concerns.

 #### Permissions